-"In view of the fact that the Austrian Government itself has not been in a position to cut off the distribution of the 'Arbeiterzeitung,' it has been trying to get it proscribed through diplomatic negotiations.
-The changes in the international situation in the Danube countries, which also determine the foreign policy of the Czechoslovakian Republic, favoured such a policy.
-And indeed, henceforth the 'Arbeiterzeitung' can no longer appear on the territory of the Czechoslovakian Republic."
-(Italics in the original-H. W.)
+"In view of the fact that the Austrian government itself has not been in a position to cut off the distribution of the Arbeiterzeitung it has been trying to get it proscribed through diplomatic negotiations.
+The changes in the international situation in the Danube countries, which also determine the foreign policy of the Czechoslovakian Republic, favored such a policy.
+And indeed, henceforth the Arbeiterzeitung can no longer appear on the territory of the Czechoslovakian Republic."
+[Italics in the original.-H.W.]

-Just a few words in comment on this communiqué, which, though restrained in tone, is sufficiently clear.
+Just a few words in comment on this communique which, though restrained in tone, is sufficiently clear.

-The "Arbeiterzeitung" was once one of the largest social-democratic newspapers in Europe. founded in Vienna in the beginning of the 'nineties last century by Victor Adler, and during the course of decades under the brilliant editorship of Friedrich Austerlitz, a talented publicist, it was the leading organ and mirror of Austrian Social-Democracy, the model section of the pre-war and the post-war Second International.
-Many can recall the leading article, "The Holiday of the German People," in which the "Arbeiterzeitung" celebrated August 4, 1914, the day when the Social-Democratic fraction in the German Reichstag voted credits for the imperialist war.
-It was in the "Arbeiterzeitung" that Austrian Social-Democracy pursued its policy in 1933-34, after the downfall of German Social-Democracy, a policy of conciliation with the growing fascism in Austria, a policy of unlimited concessions, a policy which avoided all struggle.
-And when, in February 1934, when Austrian fascism, growing more and more insolent, decided to deal with the Austrian working class at one blow, when the belated armed resistance of the heroic proletarian vanguard was drowned in rivers of blood, the old "Arbeiterzeitung" ingloriously left the stage.
+The Arbeiterzeitung was once one of the largest Social-Democratic newspapers in Europe.
+It was founded in Vienna in the beginning of the nineties last century by Victor Adler, and during the course of decades under the brilliant editorship of Friedrich Austerlitz, a talented publicist, it was the leading organ and mirror of Austrian Social-Democracy, the model section of the prewar and the post-war Second International.
+Many can recall the leading article, "The Holiday of the German People", in which the Arbeiterzeitung celebrated August 4, 1914, the day when the Social-Democratic fraction in the German Reichstag voted credits for the imperialist war.

+It was in the Arbeiterzeitung that Austrian Social-Democracy pursued its policy in 1933-34, after the downfall of German Social-Democracy, a policy of conciliation with the growing fascism in Austria, a policy of unlimited concessions, a policy which avoided all struggle.

+And when, in February, 1934, when Austrian fascism, growing more and more insolent, decided to deal with the Austrian working class at one blow, when the belated armed resistance of the heroic proletarian vanguard was drowned in rivers of blood, the old Arbeiterzeitung ingloriously left the stage.

-The leaders in emigration, headed by Otto Bauer, decided to revive the publication of the "Arbeiterzeitung" if only in the form of a modest weekly newspaper.
+The leaders in emigration, headed by Otto Bauer, decided to revive the publication of the Arbeiterzeitung, if only in the form of a modest weekly newspaper.
 They chose the town of Brno in Czechoslovakia in which to publish it.
-It was not without reason that they counted upon the hospitality of the Czechoslovakian Government, in which a number of Social-Democratic Ministers participate, and which at that time had no grounds for particularly reckoning with a weak and unfriendly Austria.
+It was not without reason that they counted upon the hospitality of the Czechoslovakian government, in which a number of Social-Democratic Ministers participate, and which at that time had no grounds for particularly reckoning with a weak and unfriendly Austria.

-However, the lot of banishment turned out to be sufficiently bitter even for the former leaders of the one-time powerful and wealthy Austrian Social-Democracy.
-The Czechoslovakian hosts, who bore with them in their house, treated them like poor rela-The "Arbeiterzeitung" itself had to adapt itself all round.
-The paper was intended for distribution in Austria itself to serve the former Social-Democrats, who were ashamed of their own name and called themselves "revolutionary socialists," and so the "Arbeiterzeitung" had to adopt a Left position on a number of questions.
-In order to keep in line with the organisation of revolutionary socialists who had joined the united front with the Communist Party, it had to defend the united front on the whole. with the amendments it made to suit the personal line of its editor, Otto Bauer.
-But at the same time, since it was published in Czechoslovakia, it had to adapt itself to the political tasks of those whose hospitality it was enjoying, i.e., to the views of the Czechoslovakian Social-Democrats, who belong to the reactionary wing of the Second International and are of the united front with arch-enemies Communists.
+However, the lot of banishment turned out to be sufficiently bitter even for the former leaders of the one time powerful and wealthy Austrian Social-Democracy.
+The Czechoslovakian hosts who bore with them in their house treated them like poor relations.
+The Arbeiterzeitung had to adapt itself all round.
+The paper was intended for distribution in Austria itself to serve the former Social-Democrats. who were ashamed of their own name and called themselves "Revolutionary Socialists", and so the Arbeiterzeitung had to adopt a Left position on a number of questions.
+In order to keep in line with the organization of Revolutionary Socialists who had joined the united front with the Communist Party, it had to defend the united front on the whole. with the amendments it made to suit the personal line of its editor, Otto Bauer.
+But at the same time, since it was published in Czechoslovakia, it had to adapt itself to the political tasks of those whose hospitality it was enjoying, i.e., to the views of the Czechoslovakian Social-Democrats. who belong to the reactionary wing of the Second International and are arch enemies of the united front with the Communists.